 The below sensitivity analysis of the Group's cash flows to interest rate risk was prepared for financial instruments based on variable interest rates.
-The financial instruments held by the Group were linked to WIBOR rates.
-The impact of interest rate fluctuations on the financial result was calculated as the product of liability balances as at 31 December 2022 and the assumed WIBOR variance.
+The bank loans held by the Group were linked to WIBOR rates.
+The impact of changes in market interest rates on the financial result was calculated as the product of the liability balances as at 31 December 2023 and 2022 and the assumed deviation for the base rate, which was assumed to be 50 basis points (0.5%).

-+20 basis points -20 basis points
++50 basis points -50 basis points

 Effect on profit before income tax Effect on profit before income tax

+Financial assets

+Cash in bank accounts 173 (173)

 Financial liabilities

-Variable interest rate loans (164) 164
+Variable interest rate loans (136) 136

-Total for 2022 (164) 164
+Total for 2023 37 (37)

-+20 basis points -20 basis points
++50 basis points -50 basis points

 Effect on profit before income tax Effect on profit before income tax

+Financial assets

+Cash in bank accounts 183 (183)

 Financial liabilities

-Variable interest rate loans (194) 194
+Variable interest rate loans (663) 663

-Total for 2021 (194) 194
+Total for 2022 (480) 480